hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

     4. Click load unpacked button<br />
     5. And then select the 'Slader_Limit_Vanished_V2' folder<br /><br />

-here is the demonstration of 'How to use':<br/>
+here is the demonstration of 'How to use'

 https://user-images.githubusercontent.com/60782190/118551150-63eae480-b77f-11eb-942f-ef73c33d5ea3.mp4